bastianth/esp32-fingerprint-intercom/README.md

 an ESP32 for interfacing a fingerprint reader and an intercom to put the data to Homeassistant

-abstract
+[u]My ESP32-Fingerprint-Intercom-Project[/u]

+**Abstract**

 I use a nuki smart lock and a self build fingerprint reader circuit and controll them via an esp32 microcontroller and Homeassistant.
 The intercom system is integrated for using the buzzer and as an interrupt to wake the components (battery driven).
-The project uses esphome for connecting to my central Homeassistant instance.
+The project uses ESPHome for connecting to my central Homeassistant instance.
 This here should be a short description of the project, I'm thinking about providing a github repo for files and so on.

-Longer Story
+**Longer Story**

 Its about the interest and deployment of a Nuki Smart Lock Pro Gen4 that brought some more thinking into it.
 I'm an engineer and so I always thinker and play around with stuff like computers, raspberry pis, esp32s and so on.
 One day my interest grow on the side of smart locks.
 As I'm a huge fan and frequent deployer of Homeassistant in friends and familys homes, the smart lock pro from nuki seemed nice cause of it's bride-less capabilities to smart home stations like Google, Apple or: HomeAssistant (HA)!
 So, I ordered one.
 After recieving it and troubleshooting the mounting everything worked great with the Nuki App and with HA (via MQTT).
 But to always open the App (either way HA or Nuki) seems odd.
 You stand in front of your own door and need some moments to unlock it - even though I always have the key for the door in my pocket.
 First thing I tried was to do it via NFC.
 I had a NFC tag in the hallway that I could read with the back of my phone and so the door was unlocked (via a HA-Automation).
 Unfortunately Android phones do only read tags if they are unlocked (I think its a security feature) so I ended up unlocking my phone prior to reading the tag.
 It worked quite well but it was not convienient.